 “What disgusted me the most was that someone actually thanked the woman after he left.”

-Miss Makinde said she then asked the driver why the man had been asked to leave and she was told it was because he would not put the printer in the undercoach storage with the rest of the luggage.
+The eyewitness said they then asked the driver why the man had been asked to leave and she was told it was because he would not put the printer in the undercoach storage with the rest of the luggage.